Diagnostic Assessment Programs – Lung

 It is important to note that a referral to the Lung DAP does not necessarily mean that individual has lung cancer.

-Patients are referred by their primary care provider (family physician, nurse practitioner, etc.), a specialist, or other healthcare provider to Dr. Kenneth Gehman, a thoracic (lung) surgeon at the Health Sciences Centre.
+Patients are referred by their health care provider (family physician, nurse practitioner, etc.), a specialist, or other health care provider to Dr. Gehman, a thoracic (lung) surgeon at our Hospital.
 The Lung DAP team then plans all tests and makes appointments based on each patient’s priority level to ensure timely diagnosis and continuous care.
 All appointments and consultations are booked through Dr. Gehman’s office.

 The Lung DAP is also designed to help support patients and their families throughout testing.
-A Patient Navigator provides information to patients about their tests, and is available to answer any questions you may have.
-Patients and family members can also visit the Diagnostic Assessment Program – Electronic Pathway Solution (DAP-EPS), an interactive website that provides patients and their families, DAP staff, and healthcare providers with shared information and support.
+A patient navigator provides information to patients about their tests, and is available to answer any questions they may have.
+To see the Lung DAP Pathway, please click here.

 Who is on the Lung DAP team?